05 Sep Taking the train to the Alps

-Announced this July, the Eurostar trains for Winter 2017-18 start at London St Pancras, make a stop in Ashford and then arrive into Moutiers, a mere 20 minutes to La Tania or 30 minutes to Courchevel Moriond.
+The Eurostar trains over the winter ski season start at London St Pancras, make a stop in Ashford and then arrive into Moutiers, a mere 20 minutes to La Tania or 30 minutes to Courchevel Moriond.
 AE Transfers, our sister company, operates transfers to and from Moutiers.

 An easy way to travel, it’s popular with families as children can move around rather than being stuck in a chair.
 It also means no-one has to drive on the mountain roads, and the sheer pleasure of gazing out of the window and taking in the views adds to the romance of your holiday!

 The snow train luggage allowance is generous – two suitcases plus hand luggage and ski/snowboard bag at no extra cost.

 There are day-time or night-time options available, with one service leaving Friday night from the UK and arriving Saturday morning.
 Alternatively there’s a Saturday morning service which takes 9.5 hours to arrive in Moutiers station, and in the chalet in time for pre-dinner drinks!

 Return journeys depart from Moutiers on Saturday morning or Saturday afternoon, meaning that a potential two extra days’ skiing could be acquired by using the snow train.
 At Alpine Escape we can store bags until the chalet is available for check-in while you head out onto the slopes to enjoy those extra turns.

 - Eurostar fares are between £150-£320 return per adult and run from December– April .
 Click here for pricing information

 - Add a transfer from Moutiers to your chalet with our sister company AE Transfers from €130 for a group of 4 guests.